LeanKit-Labs/vso-client/README.md

 ### Installing manually

 * Create a folder in your node application's `node_modules` folder named `vso-client` (e.g. `[project-name]/node_modules/vso-client).
-* Copy all the files and folders in the `vso-node-client` project folder to the `vso-client` folder created in the previous step.
+* Copy all the files and folders in the `vso-client` project folder to the `vso-client` folder created in the previous step.

 ### License